How to Connect Notion to Claude (5 Methods + Trade-Offs)

 You don’t have to keep copying and pasting Notion pages into Claude.

-You’ve got four main options:
+You've got five main options:

 - Automation Platforms: Best for recurring, structured workflows that need read/write and work fine being Claude-specific.